ddrachau/eternity/additional-files/documents/development.md

      handled.
 * nodes / associations
     * Nodes are named after their use case, e.g. a user -> User, booking -> Booking.
-    * Associations are written in upper cases and may consists of underscores.
+    * Associations are written in upper case and may consist of underscores.
 They are verbs like, `ASSIGNED_TO` or `PERFORMED_BY`
 * encoding: `UTF-8`
 * method names:
     * Service methods have the following patterns
     * CRUD methods are plain: **create, update, delete**
-    * reading methods are called get if they return just on instance and consists of an additional description for the filter, if it is not the id (e.g. get a User for a Booking -> User getByBooking(Booking booking)
+    * reading methods are called get if they return just one instance and consists of an additional description for the filter, if it is not the id (e.g. get a User for a Booking -> User getByBooking(Booking booking)
     * if the getter might return more than one instance, the method is called find respectively findByBooking
 * findbugs: use the FindBugs Plugin in its hardest scan level, this should also be ensured by a CI server.